 As a residential college, Cornell requires students to live in campus housing.
 Students who intend not to live on campus must either meet one of the exceptions of the residency policy or must go through the off-campus lottery.
 Exceptions to the residence policy must be requested through the Residence Life Office.

 The following students may request exception to the residency policy and should refer to our information on off-campus housing process to learn about the process to request an exemption:

-- Students who live at the primary, permanent residence of their parent or guardian that is in or very near Mount Vernon.
+- Students who live at the primary, permanent residence of their parent or guardian within a 30 mile radius of Mount Vernon.

 - Married students.

 - Students who have their child or children living with them.